Nameless9000/rbx-script-analyzer/README.md

 }
 ```

+2. Execute Script-Analyzer.lua in a roblox game (synapse only)

-2. Execute scripts you want to analyze
+3. Execute scripts you want to analyze

 ![](./Images/1.PNG)
 ![](./Images/2.PNG)